wcjson/wcjson/README.md

 for you on your platform, chances are great you are on your way to create your first pull request providing the changes needed to make it work for you there.
-For the use cases this library has been written for - namely not forcing the heap on users, full support of unicode and wide strings - things are working quite well so far.
+For the use cases this library has been written for - namely not forcing the heap on users, full support for unicode and wide strings - things are working quite well so far.
 That does not mean the API may not change in the v0.x range of releases in incompatible ways if things do not fit a usecase I did not think about when writing it.